Inventory11

 Finally, it’s helpful to have a general idea of whom the assets are assigned to, or where they are deployed in the office.
 Once again, this isn’t as big a deal for a five person team — but it’s crucial to running a business of tens or hundreds of people.
 You’ll want to be able to tell exactly which Surface Laptop that Chris H. is using, especially if three other people at the office are using that same model.
 If you’re using a spreadsheet or inventory management software to track assets, add a field for Assignee.
 It’s a good, simple way to track who is using what.

 Here at inFlow we specialize in inventory management software, but we don’t just make inFlow — we use it, too.
-We’ve established an inFlow Cloud database to track high-value items like our laptops, tablets, and monitors, but we also use it for commodities like cables.
+We’ve established an inFlow Inventory database to track high-value items like our laptops, tablets, and monitors, but we also use it for commodities like cables.

 We track asset costs by entering the values manually into the Cost field or by recording them on purchase orders within inFlow.
 This means that we can run reports to see the value of a particular category of assets like laptops or tablets, or all assets at once.